jarikoi/berkeleycourse/lab_7/BI_Tableau_Visualization_on_Hive.md

 ![Image5](images/lab7im05.png)

 The Cloudera Hadoop connection pane opens.
 Enter the Hadoop server credentials to connect.
 To connect to the HiveServer, the default port number should be 10000, the Type should be HiveServer2, and the username needs to be provided.
+The username may be *root* or *w205* depending on which user launched the hiveserver2.

 ![Image6](images/lab7im06.png)

 ## Step 6: Build Visualizations on Weblog, Clickstream Analytics Using Tableau